ger-rinaldi/rock-paper-scissors/README.md

 # rock-paper-scissors
-1st JS project from Odin Foundations Course
+## 1st JS project from Odin Foundations Course

+Thanks to Clker-Free-Vector-Images in pixabay.com for the pngs used in the game!